millanek/tutorials/Evolgen2023/README.md

 In short, if there is gene-flow between P2 &lt;-&gt; P3, there is going to be an excess of the of the ABBA pattern, leading to positive D statistics.
 In contrast, gene-flow between P1 &lt;-&gt; P3 would lead to a an excess of the BABA pattern and a negative D statistic.
 However, whether a species is assigned in the P1 or P2 position is arbitrary, so we can always assign them so that P2 and P3 share more derived alleles and the D statistic is then bounded between 0 and 1.
 There is also a related and somewhat more complicated measure,  the f4-ratio, which strives to estimate the admixture proportion in percentage.
 We will not go into the maths here - if you are interested, have a look at the [Dsuite paper](https://doi.org/10.1111/1755-0998.13265).

-To calculate D and related statistics, we are going to use the [Dsuite](https://github.com/millanek/Dsuite) program (described in detail in the paper linked above).
-The Dsuite software has several advantages: it brings multiple related statistics together into one software package, has a straightforward workflow to calculate the D statistics and the f4-ratio for all combinations of trios in the dataset, and the standard VCF format, thus generally avoiding the need for format conversions or data duplication.
+The [Dsuite](https://github.com/millanek/Dsuite) software has several advantages: it brings multiple related statistics together into one software package, has a straightforward workflow to calculate the D statistics and the f4-ratio for all combinations of trios in the dataset, and the standard VCF format, thus generally avoiding the need for format conversions or data duplication.
 It is computationally more efficient than other software in the core tasks, making it more practical for analysing large genome-wide data sets with tens or even hundreds of populations or species.
 Finally, Dsuite implements the calculation of the <i>f</i><sub>dM</sub> and <i>f</i>-branch statistics for the first time in publicly available software.

 To calculate the D statistics and the f4-ratio for all combinations of trios of species, all we need is the file that specifies what individuals belong to which population/species - we prepared it for you: [species_sets.txt](data/species_sets.txt).
 Such a file could be prepared manually, but, in this case we can save ourselves the work and automate the process using a combination of `bcftools` and `awk`: